pepebe/contentblocks_cookbook/anchornav/README.md

-# How to add an anchor navigation to your template (v0.1)
+# How to add an anchor navigation to your template (v0.1) with contentblocks by modmore

 ##About this recipe
-If your are building websites with content blocks by modmore, it is very easy to add an anchor navigation to it.
+If your are building websites with content blocks (cb) by modmore, it is very easy to add an anchor navigation to it.

 In this example we will build an anchor navigation with links to all headlines included in your content.

-## Craete a new template
+## Craete a new cb template

 First go to settings and add a new property **alias** to your template.
 From now on it will be available as ```[[+alias]]``` inside the heading template.